Individual Therapy • Groups • Workshops • Training • Presentations • Consulting • Collaborations

 I often lead D/MT groups for other therapists that support self-care, emotional processing, and therapeutic presence.

 I have also enjoyed working with dancers and other performing ensembles.
-In particular, using my D/MT approach with high school groups to support the mental and emotional well-being of teens and provide them a space for self-expression.
+In particular, using my D/MT approach with high school groups to support the mental and emotional well-being of teens and provide them a space for self-expression, community, and connection.